Skip to main content

 Because of this condition, when Greyson sneezes, coughs, cries, or smiles, he does not show facial expressions.
 Moebius Syndrome can also impact speech, chewing, swallowing, and vision.
 The primary cause of the condition is unknown, and most cases occur sporadically.

 In addition to Moebius Syndrome, Greyson faces many complex medical challenges.
-He has bilateral clubbed feet, fused toes, and differences in both hands—his left hand did not fully develop and is fused (affectionately called his “Nemo hand”), and his right hand also has fused fingers.
-Greyson has hypotonia (low muscle tone), micrognathia (a recessed jaw), hip dysplasia, developmental delays, and a mild case of hydrocephalus, meaning there is excess fluid on his brain with enlarged ventricles.
+He was also born with Amniotic Band syndrome which occurs 1 in 1200 births, causing differences in both of his hands.
+His left hand did not fully develop, and is fused (affectionately called his “Nemo hand”), and his right hand also has fused fingers.Greyson also has bilateral clubbed feet, fused toes, Baby Greyson also has hypotonia (low muscle tone), micrognathia (a recessed jaw), hip dysplasia, developmental delays, and a mild case of hydrocephalus, meaning there is excess fluid on his brain with enlarged ventricles.
 He also has PDA and PFO, openings in his heart that have not yet closed, as well as mild obstructive sleep apnea.

 Greyson relies on a G-tube for nutrition and previously required a TPT feeding tube that bypassed his stomach and fed directly into his small intestine due to severe feeding intolerance.
 He has failed two swallow studies because of aspiration and requires oxygen as needed along with a medical-grade pulse oximeter at home.
 Weight gain continues to be a challenge.